What are offerbots?

 The solution in detail

-The best way to understand the solution is to read these articles, noting that:
+The best way to understand the solution is to read these articles, (noting that, relative to the problem side, these articles are underdeveloped and most are unfinished):

 |The Offerbots Concept||What are offerbots?|